 We developed a novel method for the quantification and characterization of carbonaceous aerosol based on the measurement of total carbon.
-Our prototype uses a rigid metallic filter to capture an aerosol sample, which is then analysed by heating the filter through induction to a temperature around 800 °C in less than a minute under an oxidizing atmosphere.
-This is long enough to desorb and/or oxidize all the carbonaceous material of the sample.
+Our prototype uses a rigid metallic filter to capture an aerosol sample which is then analyzed by heating the filter through induction to a temperature around 800°C in less than a minute under an oxidizing atmosphere.
+This is long enough to desorbe and/or oxidize all the carbonaceous material of the sample.
 Full oxidation to carbon dioxide is achieved downstream of the filter by means of an oxidation catalyst.
 Quantification is performed by means of a carbon dioxide NDIR sensor.
 The components selected for this prototype address several downsides of other measurement systems for TC.
-In particular, the metallic filter allows for continuous measurement without filter replacement for long periods of time and avoids artefacts caused by, for example, leakage, displacement or damage of the sampling filter.
+In particular, the metallic filter allows for continuous measurement without filter replacement for long periods of time and avoids artifacts caused by, e.g., leakage, displacement, or damage of the sampling filter.
 The catalyst, in turn, prevents underestimation of the carbonaceous content of the organic fraction due to incomplete oxidation.
 This combination of components is, to the best of our knowledge, unique to our system.
 We still have not determined the typical operation time before filter replacement is needed.
-Our current configuration has been tested for
+Our current configuration has been tested for more than two years of continuous operation, sampling ambient aerosol at different locations in the Swiss plateau, without showing signs of degradation.
+This may be different for other locations.
+In any case, filter replacement can be programmed as a standard procedure when replacing other components like the lamp of the NDIR sensor.